 Anyway, so yesterday we talked about SEO.
 We introduced this idea of search engine optimization and how everything that happens previously, like backlinks and keyword stuffing and all of that stuff, basically is shit anymore.
 That isn’t going to help you rank at all.
 And the new thing that really, really matters is high-quality backlinks, consistent posting, consistent material that you were putting on a website, social indicators, page likes, shares, and that kind of stuff.

-And then more than anything, just high-quality content.
+More than anything, just high-quality content.
 Having high-quality content is the thing that separates everybody else from you.
 And also, if it can be multimedia and if it can be hosted on YouTube, then that is important too.
-So for those of you who don't know, my name is Jason Drohn.
-I'm the founder of DoneForYou.com.
+For those of you who don’t know, my name is Jason Drohn.
+I’m the founder of DoneForYou.com.
 And we specialize in creating offers, building sales automation, and basically building sales funnels to help people sell more online.

 The thing about SEO as it currently sits is Google controls so much of the ecosystem.
 Google controls the internet.
-Now think about all of the different free SEO tool kit in ways that Google has, that they can peer into your search, or the computer into your websites and your stats and everything.
-You have the Google search engine, which basically lists all websites in the world.
-You have Google Analytics, which powers the analytics for pretty much every website.
-You have Google Webmaster Tools or Search Console, as they describe it, which gives you the ability to see how your website is ranking, which keyword phrases it's ranking for, where it's showing up in search, and the search index.
+Now think about all of the different free SEO tool kits in ways that Google has, that they can peer into your search, or the computer into your websites and your stats and everything.

-If there are problems with page issues, if there are page errors and stuff, you have Google Voice, which is text messaging and phone calls, and they transcribe all the text messages.
-So forever, they've been using Google Voice to train their algorithms to text, to get, to have speech recognition, which they then put in play inside YouTube.
-There are all kinds of ways.
-This isn't like a conspiracy thing, but there are all kinds of ways that Google has a free SEO tool kit and platforms and things where they end up influencing each other.
-It's smart business.
+- Voice – for problems with page issues, if there are page errors and stuff, which is text messaging and phone calls, and they transcribe all the text messages.
+So forever, they’ve been using Google Voice to train their algorithms to text, to get, to have speech recognition, which they then put in play inside YouTube

-So today we're going to talk about some free SEO tool kit that you can use in your business.
+Today we’re going to talk about some free SEO tool kits that you can use in your business.
 Now, let me just, there we go.
-So there's a lot of different kinds of free tools that we use.
+So there’s a lot of different kinds of free tools that we use.
 There are seven that we use all the time.
 So the first is page speed insights.
-It's important to understand how quickly page loads.
-When you understand how quickly page loads or when you're able to optimize that page, then you can get a pretty good idea of, it's going to definitely increase conversion and it's going to increase how it's going to increase your ranks.
+It’s important to understand how quickly the page loads.
+When you understand how quickly the page loads or when you’re able to optimize that page, then you can get a pretty good idea of it, it’s going to definitely increase conversion and it’s going to increase how it’s going to increase your ranks.

 I think that’s pretty damn good if it’s under a second.
 Do you know what I mean?
 It looks like we’ve got a bunch of F’s, so we might need to fix that.
 But anyway, so how we do that, how we get a sub one second page load time is we use the W3 total cache plugin.
 We talked about this yesterday, but we use the W3 total cache plugin.
 And then we also combined that with Cloudflare’s free CDN.
 Cloudflare is also how we end up assigning AWS IP addresses, like for our software and stuff too.
 So W3 total cache has a free WordPress plugin.
 You can install Cloudflare as the CDN.
 So all of your images and your bigger files, your kind of static stuff, gets stored in Cloudflare.

-So if you are an agency, you need to optimize for the keyword phrase, advertising, not marketing.
-It's just that it's a subtle difference, but it's how, it's the context people approach, you wonder.
-That's how you have to think when you're looking for keyword research when you're creating content for your website, how are people approaching you and your business?
+If you are an agency, you need to optimize for the keyword phrase, advertising, not marketing.
+It’s just that it’s a subtle difference, but it’s how, it’s the context people approach, you wonder.
+That’s how you have to think when you’re looking for keyword research when you’re creating content for your website, how are people approaching you and your business?
 And then, how do you rank for that keyword phrase, or how do you advertise for that keyword phrase?
-Uber subject, Ubersuggest is another great free SEO tool kit.
-Let's go check this out.
-So this, we're just going to, I don't want this.

 And then, this is Cloudflare, BTW.
 These people are using Cloudflare, too.
 So you can see the woodworking free SEO tool kit, and then this is a, it’s a tool, as like any other, so you can pay to upgrade.
 Woodworking mask, woodworking supplies, clamps, aprons.
 So if you sell woodworking aprons, you’ll be able to see how much, but from a research standpoint, having this list of keyword tools is important.
 I also like to go through and understand that YouTube is a huge search engine.
 Amazon, I think, is the number three search engine.
 Bing as the number two search engine.
 Google is the number one search engine.